-- 13.158 Our transport modelling work does not identify any specific mitigation works that are required on the lckleford road network.
+- 13.165 Our transport modelling work does not identify any specific mitigation works that are required on the Ickleford road network.
 Development here will, however, contribute toward traffic generation within Hitchin and appropriate contributions will be sought towards identified schemes in the town.
-Any transport assessments for sites in lckleford should also consider the junction of the A600 and Turnpike Lane, where improved facilities for pedestrians and cyclists may mitigate higher traffic volumes. - 13.159 Site IC3 will require the creation of a new access onto the A600 Bedford Road.
-The most appropriate solution, along with any consequential works such as changes to speed limits entering / exiting the village from / to the north will be explored through transport assessments. - 13.160 Ickleford Primary is a 1FE school and regularly fills most of its available places from the local area.
+Any transport assessments for sites in Ickleford should also consider the junction of the A600 and Turnpike Lane, where improved facilities for pedestrians and cyclists may mitigate higher traffic volumes. - 13.166 Site IC3 will require the creation of a new access onto the A600 Bedford Road.
+The most appropriate solution, along with any consequential works - such as changes to speed limits entering / exiting the village from / to the north - will be explored through transport assessments. - 13.167 Ickleford Primary is a 1FE school.
 However, it is located on a constrained site.
-The school premises lie partially within the Conservation Area and the original school building is listed.
-There is no capacity to expand within the current site but the advantages of keeping the school at the historic centre of the village are recognised in both functional and heritage terms. - 13.xxx As well as serving lckleford, the school also admits pupils from northern Hitchin as well as outlying rural areas and settlements.
-The amount of development proposed for lckleford may result in a need for additional primary school provision.
+The school premises lie partially within the conservation area and the original school building is listed.
+There is no capacity to expand within the current site but the advantages of keeping the school at the historic centre of the village are recognised in both functional and heritage terms. - 13.168 As well as serving Ickleford, the school also admits pupils from northern Hitchin as well as outlying rural areas and settlements.
+The amount of development proposed for Ickleford may result in a need for additional primary school provision.
 However, it is not possible to say at this point exactly how or when this provision might be needed.
-The additional demand created by new development in lckleford may be offset, either in whole or in part, by changes to school admission patterns outside of the village. - 13.161 The estimated number of homes on site Site IC3 reserves sufficient land to provide makes allowance for the provision of a new primary school of up to 2FE on this site should this prove necessary.
+The additional demand created by new development in Ickleford may be offset, either in whole or in part, by changes to school admission patterns outside of the village.

+- 13.169 Site IC3 reserves sufficient land to provide a new primary school of up to 2FE should this prove necessary.
 This would allow for the relocation of the existing school and / or additional provision to meet requirements arising from new development if this is determined to be the most appropriate solution.
 The Council will work with the school, Hertfordshire County Council and other stakeholders as required to monitor the demand for school places.
-All options for the retention of the existing school in its current form, its expansion within or adjoining its existing site or splitting provision across the two sites will be fully explored before any decision is taken to relocate Ickleford Primary to the reserve site within IC3.

-- 13.162 In considering this issue, regard will need to be given to the nature of the existing school's catchment, the relationship with other schools on the northern edges of Hitchin and the most desirable format(s) for delivering primary education in the village. - 13.163 Anglian Water consider there is capacity in the relevant treatment works to support the level of growth proposed.
-There have been local incidents of sewer flooding and all sites will be required to robustly assess wastewater drainage requirements. - 13.xxx Hertfordshire County Council, as minerals planning authority, has identified a potential resource block (and associated buffer) to the north of Hitchin.
+All options for the retention of the existing school in its current form, its expansion within or adjoining its existing site or splitting provision across the two sites will be fully explored before any decision is taken to relocate Ickleford Primary to the reserve site within IC3. - 13.170 In considering this issue, regard will need to be given to the nature of the existing school's catchment, the relationship with other schools on the northern edges of Hitchin and the most desirable format(s) for delivering primary education in the village. - 13.171 Anglian Water consider there is capacity in the relevant treatment works to support the level of growth proposed.
+There have been local incidents of sewer flooding and all sites will be required to robustly assess wastewater drainage requirements. - 13.172 Hertfordshire County Council, as minerals planning authority, has identified a potential resource block (and associated buffer) to the north of Hitchin.
 Sites IC2 and IC3 lie within these areas.
 These sites will be subject to consultation with the mineral planning authority to determine whether prior extraction or any other relevant measure is necessary to avoid sterilisation of any minerals resource.